 Artist Thomas J Price discusses recent examples of his work with fabricators, including the use of bronze foundry processes for sculptures such as Reaching Out 2020, installed at The Line, London and Within the Folds (Dialogue 1) 2020, currently at Sculpture Milwaukee, USA.Find out more and watch online

 Live in-conversation on Wednesday 12 May, 6pm

-Heather Phillipson spoke about her experience of working on two recent public commissions: THE END, for the Fourth Plinth, Trafalgar Square 2020-22, and RUPTURE NO 1: blowtorching the bitten peach, commissioned for the Duveen Galleries, Tate Britain (2021).Find out more
+Heather Phillipson speaks about her experience of working on two recent public commissions: THE END, for the Fourth Plinth, Trafalgar Square 2020-22, and RUPTURE NO 1: blowtorching the bitten peach, commissioned for the Duveen Galleries, Tate Britain (2021).Find out more and watch online

 Roundtable Discussion: Engaging Technologies / Emerging Technologies